 Using a variety of techniques, including paper-clay, advanced hand building and wheel throwing techniques, slip-casting and press-moulding, students will fabricate ceramic composite forms in non-functional approach.
 Image transfer and glaze test projects will also help students to develop their own messages on surface.
 Forms constructed range from abstraction to images of found objects, where the aesthetic consideration will be opened to personal creative expression.
-Emphasis will be placed on the development of concept and the transformation to three dimensional clay objects.
-Students are encouraged to create independent work exhibiting personal symbols and content.
+Emphasis will be placed on the development of concept and the transformation to three independent work exhibiting personal symbols and content.
 Students will further broaden their understanding of ceramics by visiting museums, galleries, and meeting artists at their studios.
 Additionally, through lectures and research, students will strengthen their historical knowledge of both traditional and contemporary ceramics, so that they can explore the issues of cultural identity and significance in their own work.